 The next step is to deposit some playing funds.
 Based on the operator you chose, various payment methods will be available to you from Visa, Mastercard, Skrill or even Bitcoin if the bookmaker supports cryptocurrencies.
 Minimum deposits usually revolve around 10$ or the equivalent in your local currency but that is more than enough to get you started..

 4. Select the match and team you want to bet on and place your wager.

 Presuming all went well up to this point, now all you have to do is find the FIFA match you want to bet on, have a look at the odds offered (you can always compare them using our FIFA odds comparison tool above) and place your bet.

 5. Now wait for the match result.

 That’s it.
-If you bet was accepted all you have to do is wait for the match to take place.
+If your bet was accepted, all you have to do is wait for the match to take place.

 Bookmakers with the best Fifa odds

 |Rivalry||Rivalry is one of the elite sites you can bet on esports.
 It has amazing bonuses, a good reputation and lots of suprises!
 Not only that but their gambling license is a safe and secure one, given by The Isle of Man.||I want to bet on Rivalry!|